-• Possibility of amphibians (particularly toads) in the damper areas and near the stream edge.
+• Possibility of toads in the damper areas.

 15. Further Survey Work

 ODPM Circular 06/2005 'Biodiversity and Geological Conservation - Statutory Obligations and their Impact within the Planning System' advises that the presence of a protected species is a material consideration that must be taken into account by the local planning authority when determining the outcome of planning applications.
 Where there is potential for a protected species to be present on site full survey data is necessary to properly address the impacts of the proposed development upon these species.
 If the survey work is not carried out before planning application is determined there is a risk that not all material considerations will have been addressed.
 This may cause delays in determining the outcome of the planning application while full survey data is collected and analysed.